After much poking and prodding, this island is decidedly not a magnetic anomaly, but it sure is pretty.

 Only accessible by ferry, this gorgeous island is lacking in development, pollution, and a large human footprint.
 It’s also lacking any sort of magnetic weirdness.

 The reason that the island’s magnetism was even in question is due to explorer Captain James Cook’s assertion that while passing the island on his way up Australia’s eastern coast in 1770, his ship’s compass suffered some sort of “magnetic effect.”
-This observation led him to dub the island “Magnetic Island,” although the locals had already named it “Maggie.”
+This observation led him to dub the island “Magnetical Island”.
+Today the locals refer to it simply as “Maggie.”

 Since Cook’s slightly weird report of unusual magnetic activity, the island has been tested with various instruments by curious people trying to figure out the mystery, which so far seems to be something out of Cook’s imagination.